ismasan/sluggable-finder/README.markdown

 ## TODO:

 *Refactor.
 It works but I hate the code.
+Find a way to override ActiveRecord.find more cleanly.
+Maybe Rails 3?

 ## LICENSE: